-What we recognise today as the Derwent estuary was formed between 6,500 and 13,000 years ago when the sea level rose flooding a river valley.
+What we call the Derwent Estuary was formed between 6,500 and 13,000 years ago when the sea level rose, flooding a river valley.

 • Derwent River Conservation Area – the largest reserve on the estuary including most of the wetlands and mudflats north of Dogshear Point.